 The Licensee shall implement sediment and erosion control measures prior to and maintain such measures during the undertaking to prevent entry of sediment into Water.

-The Licensee shall implement the Water Management Plan, dated April 2015, as approved by the Board under Part B, Item 12.
-The Licensee shall update the Water Management Plan for submission to the Board for review, within sixty (60) days of issuance of this Licence.
-The updates are to take into account commitments made with respect to submissions received during the technical review of the Application, as well as final submissions and issues raised during the Public Hearing Process, where applicable.
+The Licensee shall implement the Water Management Plan, as approved by the Board under Part B, Item 12.
+The Licensee shall update the Water Management Plan for submission to the Board for review, when significant content changes are required.

-The Licensee shall submit an updated Water Management Plan to the Board for approval in writing, at least ninety (90) days prior to starting of the next phase (Operation, Closure, Post-closure) of mine development to reflect all changes in operations and/or technology.
-The Plan shall include updated Water Balance and Water Quality Model, and an action plan to be implemented, if predicted Water quality indicates that treatment is necessary.
+The Licensee shall submit an updated Water Management Plan to the Board for approval in writing, at least ninety (90) days prior to starting of the next phase (Closure, Post-closure) of mine development to reflect all changes in operations and/or technology.
+The Plan shall include updated Water Balance and Water Quality Forecast, and an action plan to be implemented, if predicted Water quality indicates that treatment is necessary.

-The Licensee shall submit a revised Water Management Plan on an annual basis to the Board for review, following the commencement of Operations.
-The Plan shall include a Water Balance and Water Quality Model updated at a minimum of every two (2) years following commencement of Operations.
+The Licensee shall review the Water Management Plan on an annual basis and provide a summary of changes, if any, in the annual report.
+A revised Water Management Plan shall be submitted to the Board for review, when significant content changes are required.

+An updated Water Balance and Water Quality Forecast will be provided at a minimum of every two (2) years following commencement of Operations.
+This update will focus on the regulated parameters listed in Part F, Item 3 that are within 10% of the annual maximum average concentration discharge limit.

 The Licensee shall, on an annual basis during Closure, compare the predicted Water quantity and quality within the pits, to the actual measured water quantity and quality.
 Should the difference between the predicted and measured values be 20% or greater, then the cause(s) of the difference(s) shall be identified and the implications of the differences shall be assessed and reported to the Board.

-The Licensee shall submit a Groundwater Management Plan to the Board for approval in writing, at least six (6) months prior to the discharge of any Groundwater.
-The Plan shall take into consideration all comments raised and commitments made with respect to submissions received during the technical review of the Application as well as final submissions and issues raised during the Public Hearing Process, where applicable.
+The Licensee shall implement the Groundwater Management Plan, as approved by the Board under Part B, Item 12.
+The Licensee shall update the Groundwater Management Plan for submission to the Board for review, when significant content changes are required.

 The Licensee shall carry out Weekly inspections of all Water management structures during periods of flow (rock drains, culverts, sedimentation and pollution control ponds and associated diversion berms, reagent and storage facility sumps, and the sedimentation control berm at the overburden dump) and Monthly thereafter and the records be maintained for review upon request of an Inspector.
 More frequent inspections may be required at the request of an Inspector.

-The Licensee shall not breach dikes until the water quality in the pit re-flooded area has been shown to be less than or equal to the CCME Water Quality Guidelines for the Protection of Aquatic Life, baseline concentrations, or appropriate site specific water quality objectives .
-Should water quality parameters be above CCME Guidelines, a site specific risk assessment must be conducted in order to identify Site Specific Water Quality Objectives (SSWQO’s) that are protective of the aquatic environment and approved by the Board in writing, prior to dyke breaching.
+The Licensee shall not breach dikes until the water quality in the pit re-flooded area has been shown to be less than or equal to the CCME Water Quality Guidelines for the Protection of Aquatic Life, appropriate site specific water quality objectives, or the pit lake predictions (Agnico Eagle 2014, FEIS, Table 7.4-22).
+If water quality parameters are above CCME Guidelines and/or FEIS predictions, a site specific risk assessment must be conducted in order to identify Site Specific Water Quality Objectives (SSWQO’s) for the site that that are protective of the aquatic environment.
+Where they are required, Site Specific Water Quality Objectives shall be incorporated in the approved Final Reclamation and Closure Plan.

 The Licensee shall implement measures to minimize the generation and deposition of dust and/or sediment into Water arising from road use.

-The Licensee shall provide at least ninety (90) days’ notice to the NWB and an Inspector prior to the to start of the next phase (Operation, Closure, Post-closure) of mine development including a notice to increase Water use for Operations and notice to increase Water use for re-flooding of pits during Closure .
+The Licensee shall provide at least thirty (30) days’ notice to the NWB and an Inspector prior to the start of the next phase (Closure, Post-closure) of mine development including a notice to change Water use for Operations and notice to increase Water use for re-flooding of pits during Closure .

 PART F: CONDITIONS APPLYING TO WASTE DISPOSAL AND MANAGEMENT